wsteenbeek/woutersteenbeeknl-website/content/post/geometric-road-distance-g4/index.md

 draft: false
 ---

 Andy Wheeler has a [blog post](https://andrewpwheeler.com/2015/04/04/some-more-on-network-distances-vs-geographic-distances-intra-city/) comparing geographic distance (as the crow flies) to network distance (following the road network).
 The tl;dr; is that in Albany, NY, the correlation beween network distance and geographic distance is really high (0.94).
-As you'd expect the network distance is always larger than the geographic distance, and this becomes a bit more evident for longer routes.^[Outliers for very short routes are likely due to one-way streets: the geographic distance between A and B is very short, but you have to take quite a detour on the road network due to one-way traffic.]
+As you'd expect the network distance is always larger than the geographic distance, and this becomes a bit more evident for longer routes.^[1]

 Based on his results, and depending on the application, perhaps we can just calculate Euclidean distances between two points rather than going the complicated route of using network distance calculations (e.g. by using the Google API or ArcGIS).
 One example is Near Repeat victimization, in which the spatial and temporal distances between pairs of crimes are used to detect space-time interaction (i.e. that houses nearby a house that was burglarized have a higher chance to also be targets for a short period after the first victimization).
 See [here](https://www.woutersteenbeek.nl/software/nearrepeat/) for my R package on Near Repeat analysis and [here](https://www.woutersteenbeek.nl/publication/steenbeek-wouter-simulation-2021/) for a teaser on a chapter on mechanisms of Near Repeat in [this book](https://www.routledge.com/Agent-Based-Modelling-for-Criminological-Theory-Testing-and-Development/Elffers-Gerritsen/p/book/9780367228521).

 However, I wondered if his findings generalize to other areas.
 In particular, being from the Netherlands where many roads aren't in a neat [block layout](https://en.wikipedia.org/wiki/Taxicab_geometry), are the correlations comparable?
-In this post, I use R to analyze how geometric distance and road distance compare for the 4 largest municipalities of the Netherlands: Amsterdam, Rotterdam, The Hague and Utrecht.^[*The Hague* is the anglicized version of *Den Haag*, which is what the Dutch call the city.
-The city's official name, however, is *'s-Gravenhage*, which is also the name in the shapefiles and statistics provided by Statistics Netherlands.]
-I use R because it's free and I prefer to stay within the same (programming) language to not disrupt workflow.
+In this post, I use R to analyze how geometric distance and road distance compare for the 4 largest municipalities of the Netherlands: Amsterdam, Rotterdam, The Hague and Utrecht.^[2] I use R because it's free and I prefer to stay within the same (programming) language to not disrupt workflow.

 > **tl;dr;**  Geographic distance and Road distance are highly correlated in the four largest municipalities of the Netherlands.